Drentse Patrijshond

 The Drentsche Patrijshond is a versatile spaniel-type hunting dog from the Dutch province of Drenthe.
 Called the Dutch Partridge Dog (or "Drent" for Drenthe) in English, approximately 5,000 dogs are registered with the breed club in the Netherlands, and breed clubs operate in Belgium, Denmark, Scandinavia and North America.
 The Drentsche Patrijshond bears some resemblance to both spaniel and setter types of dog.
 An excellent pointer and retriever, this dog is often used to hunt fowl and adapts equally well to the field or marshes.

 Appearance

 Valid color is white with brown markings.
 Mostly white with large brown plates (spots).
+There should be no white touching the eye or on the ears.
 There is usually one plate that covers the backside above the tail.
 A mantle (large marking across the back) is permissible, but generally less desired.
 The coat is medium long, with feathers on the leg and longer hair on the front of the chest, giving the impression of a longer-haired coat.
 The Drentsche Patrijshond is 55 to 63 cm. at the withers.
 The breed weighs 55-73 pounds on average.